Healing from Internalized Whiteness

 That's why to be anti-racist is to be anti-white - and pro-people of European descent's humanity.

-Because people of European descent are not inherently white - you've just been taught to act white.
+Because people of European descent are not inherently white - you've just been unconsciously conditioned to act white.

 The good news is that you can stop fighting white supremacy on their terms.